Georgy Zhukov: Relationship with Stalin

-After Stalin
+Political career

 Arresting Beria

 After Stalin's death, Zhukov returned to favor, becoming Deputy Defence Minister in 1953.
 He then had an opportunity to avenge himself on Beria.
 With Stalin's sudden death, the Soviet Union fell into a leadership crisis.
 Georgy Malenkov temporarily became First Secretary.
 Malenkov and his allies attempted to purge Stalin's influence and personality cult; however, Malenkov himself did not have the courage to do this alone.
 Moreover, Lavrentiy Beria remained dangerous.
 The politicians sought reinforcement from the powerful and prestigious military men.
 In this matter, Nikita Khrushchev chose Zhukov because the two had forged a good relationship, and, in addition, during World War II, Zhukov had twice saved Khrushchev from false accusations.

-On 26 June 1953, a special meeting of the Soviet Politburo was held by Malenkov.
+On 26 June 1953, a special meeting of the Politburo was held by Malenkov.
 Beria came to the meeting with an uneasy feeling because it was called hastily—indeed, Zhukov had ordered General Kirill Moskalenko to secretly prepare a special force and permitted the force to use two of Zhukov's and Defence Minister Nikolai Bulganin's special cars (which had tinted windows) in order to safely infiltrate the Kremlin.
 Zhukov also ordered him to replace the MVD Guard with the guard of the Moscow Military District.

 Finally, Khrushchev suggested expelling Beria from the Communist Party and bringing him before a military court.
 Moskalenko's special forces obeyed.

 Zhukov was a member of the military tribunal during the Beria trial, which was headed by Marshal Ivan Konev.
 On 18 December 1953, the Military Court sentenced Beria to death.
 During the burial of Beria, Konev commented: "The day this man was born deserves to be damned!"
 Then Zhukov said: "I considered it as my duty to contribute my little part in this matter."